-2. INDEX: Return the first or last value in a Google Sheet
+2. How to return the first or last value in a Google Sheet using the INDEX function

 For example, imagine you always want to calculate the change between the bottom cell in your spreadsheet with the previous value.
-This is surprisingly difficult to do if you want the result to be calculated in the same cell every time.
-There’s no LAST() function, which would seem useful.
+This is surprisingly difficult to do if you want the result to be calculated in a fixed cell every time.
+There’s no LAST() function.

-However, there is a solution.
-In Sheets INDEX() allows you to return the value of a cell by specifying which row and column to look at in the specified array.
+However, there is a solution; the INDEX function.
+In Google Sheets, the formula INDEX() allows you to return the value of a cell by specifying which row and column to look at in the specified array.

 =INDEX(A:A,1,1) for example will always return the first cell in column A.

-Combining INDEX() with COUNTA() you can also create a formula that will always return the last value in a column.
+Combining INDEX() with COUNTA() you can also create a formula that will always get the last value in a column.

-These allow it to pull data into your spreadsheet from a variety of sources including XML, HTML, RSS and CSV - perfect for importing lists of blog posts, tweaks, product inventories or data from another service.
+These allow it to fetch data into your spreadsheet from a variety of sources, including XML, HTML, RSS and CSV - perfect for importing lists of blog posts, tweaks, product inventories or data from another service.
 For example, you can import a list of links from a specified URL with...

 Import the contents of a list or table from a specified URL using: